chanzo/script-launcher/src/README.md

 Script Launcher is a tool, to manage your `package.json` scripts in a more flexible manner.
 Its features are specialized to work on Mac, Linux and Windows.
 You can use the examples from the table of content to get familiar with these features.

-In a traditional `package.json` you can add run commands on a per line basis.
-With multiple environments this can quickly become a hassle like the example below:
+In a traditional `package.json` you can only run commands on a per line basis.
+With larger projects that have multiple environments, this can quickly become a hassle and difficult to maintain, like the example below:

 ```JSON
 {